Home-roasting raw or blanched nuts

 After nuts have cooled, place in an air-tight container.
 They should last for a month or two at room temperature.
 For longer storage, place in freezer.
 You should also freeze any raw nuts you are not roasting now.

 It is best to buy peanuts and filberts that have been blanched to remove the skin.
-If peanuts or filberts have a skin, you can remove after roasting and cooling as follows.
+If peanuts or filberts have a skin, with great effort you can remove after roasting and cooling as follows.
 Place a single layer on a large towel on the counter, then roll around with your hands.
 To remove the chaff, place a fan on a table outside, then pour nuts from one large bowl into another in front of the fan.
 Repeat 2 or 3 times as necessary.

 Try hot smoking the nuts after roasting, 1-2 hours with temperature around 250°F to keep them dry.

 Try spices added to the brine, or sprinkled onto the wet nuts after brining.
 Rosemary and pepper are commonly used with nuts.